International Scholars

 Significant financial need

 • You can prove a significant level of financial need.
 It would be impossible for you to pursue a UBC degree without meaningful financial help.
+You will be required to submit official documents that demonstrate your financial need.

 • Your family is not able to afford a significant level of your educational costs and does not have access to external funding.